 From childhood, treehouses hold a kind of magic that is never fully lost.
-They spark imagination. adventure, and a sense of escape, no matter your age.
+They spark imagination, adventure, and a sense of escape, no matter your age.

 Today, their elevated escapes are drawing guests from across Ontario, and increasingly, from around the world.